bin-M-cnboy/LESSEN-DataStructure/README.md

 # TencentCloud1-C
 ***Author: Bin Ma | 马斌***
-This is a repository for recording code during my undergraduate study at USTC, which is specifically created for programs written in C language.
+This is the repository I used to store code during my undergraduate studies at USTC, primarily for recording labs from data structure courses.
+The code is primarily written in C++.

 ### Using Platform:
 - Tencent - Cloud Studio